-The Part VB Licence can only be relied on if the following criteria are met:
+The Educational Statutory Licence can only be relied on if the following criteria are met:

 These limits can be summarised as one chapter or 10% of a book, and one article from a journal issue.